jumpinggoofballs/FleetDeadlines/README.md

 2. Get a list of upcoming MOT and Tax deadlines, in order - closest deadlines at the top

 ## Next Steps
+- Handle more gracefully when DVLA api is inaccessible or returns 404 / not found on individual vehicles
 - Connect to a real database
 - Add user authentication + per user(group) Fleets
 - Make the layout responsive / mobile friendly